BlackBoxVision/react-native-mercadopago-px/README.md

     - `id`: *string*
     - `status`: *string*

+## TODOs

+This library is currently in WIP.
+We've the following pendings:

+[ ] - Add support for Color Customization
+[ ] - Add support for Font Customization
+[ ] - Improve `Payment` object by bringing more properties to JS land

 ## Issues

 Please, open an [issue](https://github.com/BlackBoxVision/react-native-mercadopago-px/issues) following one of the issues templates.
 We will do our best to fix them.